 Partners autonomously manage project developments which take place in each other's neighbourhood, certainly in the western region of the Netherlands.
 This directly leads to partners searching for other parties and cooperating on relevant topics.
 Although partners independently manage their own project development in capture and infrastructure projects, they all operate in an unregulated framework which has a significant (social) dynamic.
 A number of prerequisite issues for the success of the projects play a role in this dynamic.
-This means that CO, Smart Grid is also a coordination and issue platform.
+This means that CO2 Smart Grid is also a coordination and issue platform.

-CO2 Smart Grid will actually be realised.
-To this end, the coalition, in collaboration with the national government and supported by the partners, will prepare a development plan/ roadmap in December 2018.
+Many of the partners need to see how the proposition of CO2 Smart Grid will actually be realised.
+To this end, the coalition, in collaboration with the national government and supported by the partners, will prepare a development plan/roadmap in December 2018.